 Who we share our information with

 We will not share personal information about you with third parties without your consent.
-We are required, by law, to sometimes pass on some of this Personal Data to:
+Unless, we are required, by law, to sometimes pass on some of this Personal Data to:

 - Law enforcement agencies; financial regulators and other relevant regulatory authorities; government bodies; tax authorities; courts tribunals and complaints/dispute resolution bodies;